humanmade/HM-Portfolio/readme.txt

 * Fixed bug with images uploaded on new entry not being attached to the post
 * Fixed bug with single entries returning a 404 header
 * Fixed bug with an empty single base permalink structure breaking templates
+* Improved Adding Gallery Images so Thickbox does not need to reload on every addition

 = 0.9.5 =
 * Removed need for Portfolio page